-- The Australian National University is committed to equal opportunity in education and employment for students and staff, and prospective students and staff.
+- The Australian National University is committed to equal opportunity in education and employment for students and staff, and to providing an inclusive and welcoming environment to students and staff of all backgrounds and identities.
 This commitment is consistent with the University's pursuit of excellence as an education-intensive research institute of international distinction, and is underpinned by values of integrity in activities, respect in relationships and collegiality in the building of a community of scholarship and learning.

 - The University will continue to integrate the principles of equal opportunity in its planning, policies and practices that advance the distinctive nature and purpose of the University.

 - The University will promote inclusive work and study environments that value the diversity of backgrounds and perspectives of the University community.
 This means that the University will continue to:

 - improve access, participation and inclusion of particular equal opportunity groups who have been traditionally under-represented, through review of policy and practices and implementing special measures; and

 - eliminate discrimination on the grounds of sex; pregnancy; marital or relationship status; family responsibility; breastfeeding; race, colour, ethnic or ethno-religious background, descent or national identity; age; sexual orientation, gender identity, trans-sexuality or intersex status; disability; union affiliation, political conviction, religious belief or any other characteristic specified.

 - Equal opportunity means that staff and students experience fairness, impartiality and equal access to opportunities in employment and education at the University.
 Special measures can be implemented to advance substantive equality.